 With this condition, the top teeth overlap the bottom teeth excessively.
-In some cases, lower incisors bite into the gum behind upper anterior teeth, which causes damage to the gums and bone around upper teeth.
-Deep overbite contributes to premature wear, chipping and shortening of front teeth.
+In some cases, lower incisors bite into the gum behind upper anterior teeth, which causes damage to the gums and bone around the upper teeth.
+Deep overbite contributes to premature wear, chipping, and shortening of front teeth.

 Crossbite is a condition where the upper teeth are trapped behind the lower teeth.
-This causes an improper relationship between the upper and lower dentition, which results in asymmetric jaw growth, excessive tooth wear, and strain on TMJ.
-A common cause of such bite is a narrow upper jaw.
+This is one of the common dental problems that cause an improper relationship between the upper and lower dentition, which results in asymmetric jaw growth, excessive tooth wear, and strain on TMJ.
+A common cause of such a bite is a narrow upper jaw.

 This is a condition that is an exact opposite of a deep bite.
-The upper and lower teeth have no contact in the front and there is a visible gap between them.
-Although there are various reasons for open bite development, the main cause in children is a thumb sucking habit.
-This type of bite interferes with proper chewing of food and can result in significant speech problems.
+It is also one of the common dental problems wherein the upper and lower teeth have no contact in the front while also having a visible gap between them.
+Although there are various reasons for open bite development, the main cause in children is a thumb-sucking habit.
+This type of bite interferes with the proper chewing of food and can result in significant speech problems.